thegrumpys/odop/docs/Help/gettingStarted.md

 &nbsp;
-So, if you have not already selected the **Solid** design type, please do it now and proceed with the tour.
+So, if you have not already selected the **Solid** design type, please do it now.
+You will need to return to this point and proceed with the tour.

 &nbsp;